yasemingirgin/yasemingirgin.github.io/README.md

 I am a PhD candidate in Sociology at Boston University.
 My research spans economic sociology, organizations, culture, strategy, and social psychology.

 ### Dissertation Research
 How does identity shape market competition in creative industries?
-My dissertation investigates the Turkish film and television industry across micro, meso, and macro levels, tracing how identity, culture, and market structures interact to shape investment strategies and competitive outcomes in a field where symbolic value is actively negotiated.
+My dissertation investigates the Turkish film and television industry, tracing how identity, culture, and market structures interact to shape investment strategies and competitive outcomes in a field where symbolic value is actively negotiated.

 Committee: Jonathan Mijs (Advisor), Alya Guseva, Neha Gondal, Ezra Zuckerman